-Guppy dropsy, which causes swollen belly in fish, results from fluid or water imbalance in the visceral cavity or coelom.
+Guppy dropsy is one of the main causes of swollen bellies in fish.
+It results from fluid or water imbalance in the visceral cavity.
 A guppy can become rounder with a big belly due to overfeeding, bloating, constipation, dropsy, or infections.
 This makes them less active and dull.

 Swollen body tissues in a guppy can make it look more round.
 This is often caused by liquid and gas build-up in their cavities.
 The belly is the major part of a fish that is often affected when a guppy experiences fluid imbalance.